chris-misa/contools/TRACEROUTE/README.md

 but docker-slim seems to strip this file.
 The fix is to manually add a version of this file to the files/etc/ and re-build the slim container from the generated Dockerfile.

+# Minification

+AS look up has been fixed in .slim image.
+Socket debug option is broken. . .